Commitment Gap via Correlation Gap: Bayesian Combinatorial Selection

 Note that $\expost(\feas,\dist)$ captures the expected value of the hindsight optimal algorithm that for every $x\sim\dist$ selects the value-maximizing set $S(x)\in\feas$.
 The ex ante optimum captures the expected value of an algorithm that selects a subset $S(x)\subseteq [n]$ for every $x\sim\dist$, but this subset is not required to be feasible at all vectors $x$.
 Instead, we require that $S(x)$ satisfies feasibility in expectation, namely that $\expect{x\sim\dist}{\mathbbm{1}_{S(x)}}\in\polytope(\feas)$.
 Denoting $\prob{x\sim\dist}{i\in S(x)}$ by $q_i$ provides the above expression for $\exante(\feas,\dist)$.
 Clearly, ex post feasibility implies ex ante feasibility and thus $\expost(\feas,\dist)\leq \exante(\feas,\dist)$ for all constraints $\feas$ and distributions $\dist$.

-Given a constraint $\feas$, it will be useful to consider the maximum ratio between the ex ante and the ex post optima, over all possible distributions $\dist$.
+Given a constraint $\feas$, it will be useful to consider the minimum ratio between the ex post and the ex ante optima, over all possible distributions $\dist$.
 It turns out that this quantity is precisely the same as the correlation gap of $\feas$, as introduced by~\cite{ADSY12}\footnote{\cite{ADSY12} define the correlation gap with respect to a set function; \cite{CVZ11} later extend this definition to a constraint $\feas$ by considering the correlation gap of the associated weighted rank function.}.

 \begin{definition}[Correlation Gap] For a feasibility constraint $\feas\subseteq 2^{[n]}$ and $x\in\polytope(\feas)$, let $R(x)\subseteq [n]$ denote the random set obtained by picking each element $i\in [n]$ independently with probability $x_i$.
 The correlation gap of $\feas$ is defined as